 Today´s employees want transparent leaders, that care.
 And communicate.

 - They build the company knowing what their employees are able to do, what they believe in and what they want.
 And how they would do it.

 - They created a culture of involvement, with open doors, thought exchange and arenas for personal growth.

 A leader that shows interest in the opinions and thoughts of his or hers employees will be perceived as strong, insightful and motivating.
-Remember Steve Jobs:
+Remember good old Steve:

 3. Visible Actions & Management Communication

 Top Management requires to be reported to, however very few report back.

 Employee Satisfaction Survey or Index.
 Yes!
 Let us ask our employees, once a year, how they feel and what they think about us, their great managers.
 Find the red button and press it hard.